Back to articles

 grep -r "http://" your_project_directory/

-Pay special attention to URLs within <img src="...">, <script src="...">, <link href="...">, @import url(...) in CSS, and fetch('http://...') in JavaScript.
+Pay extra attention to URLs inside <img src="...">, <script src="...">, <link href="...">, @import url(...) in CSS, and fetch('http://...') in JavaScript.
+Those are where the false positives are lowest and the real bugs hide.

 Common Sources of Mixed Content (And Where to Look)